 Laser-engraved signets.
 Laser engraving is faster and cheaper than hand engraving, and produces a flatter, shallower image with less visual interest.
 It is also less durable: hand-engraved lines have sharp walls and depth; laser-engraved lines can appear to fade over decades of wear.
 Any serious maker will be explicit about which technique they use.
 If a price seems low for a bespoke signet, laser engraving is usually the explanation.

 Silver as a starting material.
 Silver tarnishes, scratches more easily than gold, and responds to sweat and skin chemistry in ways that make daily wear maintenance-intensive.
-For a ring worn every day, 9-carat gold is a better entry point than silver, and 18-carat gold the correct choice for a piece intended to last fifty years.
+For a ring worn every day, 9-carat gold is a better entry point, and 18-carat gold the correct choice for a piece intended to last fifty years.

 "Signet-inspired" pieces from fashion retailers.
 A ring with a flat rectangular top in silver is not a signet ring; it is a ring with a flat rectangular top.
 The signet ring's value comes from its engraving, its weight, its maker, and its meaning.
 A £40 version has none of these things.